Claris Home Page 3.0: Still Irreplaceable?

 The Mac changed all that with its WYSIWYG (what you see is what you get) interface.
 MacWrite users could see different fonts, type sizes, and styles (such as bold and italic) right on the screen.
 The Mac revolutionized publishing.
 It was also an early powerhouse in Web design.

 The hand coders live in a world of absolute precision and absolute control.
-They are essentially programming Web pages, and if they forget a closing command or make a typo, it can mess up their whole page.
-They know HTML intimately, sometimes have heated debates over the merits of HTML 3.2 vs. 4.0 vs. XHTML, and are worth their weight in gold if you've got a code problem.
+They are essentially programming Web pages, and if they forget a closing command or make a typo, it can mess up the whole page.
+They know HTML intimately, sometimes have heated debates over the merits of HTML 3.2 vs. 4.0 vs. XHTML, and are worth their weight in gold if you’ve got a code problem.

 Not to say that hand coders don't sometimes use WYSIWYG tools to mock up pages or that visual designers don't sometimes get involved with the code underlying their pages, but these are our general orientations.